gallencalade/linux-auto-config/README.md

 # After Installation

-Some options need to be customizes by applications.
+Some options need to be customized by applications.

 ## Terminal Configuration